TheOdinProject/javascript-exercises/05_joinStrings/README.md

 You will edit your code to make it easier to read using the following instructions:

 1. Create 2 new variables: `fullName` and `age`
-Do NOT simply type the full name and age into the new variables.
-Instead, use the pre-existing variables, with the calculations that are currently inside of `greeting`.
+- Do NOT simply type the full name and age into the new variables
+- Instead, use the pre-existing variables, with the calculations that are currently inside of `greeting`

 2. Edit the `greeting` string to use `fullName` and `age` instead of the other 4 variables.
-`greeting` should looks something like: `"Hello!
+- `greeting` should looks something like: `"Hello!
 My name is " + fullName`

 The output should be unchanged once you are done.